pennyl67/openminted-guidelines/guidelines_for_providers_of_publications/metadata-schema-for-annotated-publications.md

 ### Recommended metadata for annotated publications {#metadata-schema-for-annotated-publications}

-Annotated publications are documented as separate resources with a link to the raw publication and their own set of metadata elements providing information on the annotation process, tool etc.
+Annotated publications are documented as separate resources with a link to the raw publication and their own set of metadata elements providing information on the annotation process, TDM application etc.

 | **OMTD-SHARE element** | **Usage** |
 | --- | --- |